vorcigernix/engineeringroles/makers/level1.md

 ### Should have

-* Successfully performed the role of an Engineer at Meetup or equivalent role elsewhere
+* Successfully performed the role of an Engineer at Socialbakers or equivalent role elsewhere
 * Core language competency in at least one language
 * Experience working on a team in a professional setting
 * Demonstrated ability to collaborate well with a team